matthiasn/octopress-blog/source/_posts/2014-07-24-birdwatch-cljs-om.markdown

 **TO BE CONTINUED**

 #Summary
 Overall I find working with Clojure(Script) and Om pleasant.
 Working and thinking in Clojure is a lot of fun.
-I have heard many people complain about all the parentheses in Lisp but I do not share that sentiment.
+I have heard people complain about all the parentheses in Lisp but I do not share that sentiment.
 Quite the opposite, I find that **[s-expressions](http://en.wikipedia.org/wiki/S-expression)** and the associated **[prefix notation](http://en.wikipedia.org/wiki/Polish_notation)** add a lot of clarity without having to learn any additional, language-specific rules.

 However I still need to understand how to better structure an application in Clojure(Script).
 I am not completely happy with the current architecture of the application described in this post yet.
 But that will hopefully improve.